wp-plugins/nvd3-visualisations/readme.txt

 2. 4 Fast Steps of New Chart: Clone from Gallery, Edit Data, Edit Post/Page, and Publish It.

 == Changelog ==

+= 1.5.2 =
+Version 1.5.2 -
+Chart's dimensions & options visible for easy edit.
+Just publish it: 1-2-3-4 steps on screenshot.

 = 1.5.1 =
 Version 1.5.1 -